 Second, outbreaks are not only a major cause of societal disruption in the nation that they occur in, they can spread across borders and can surpass national capacities; coordinated global action across sectors is therefore critical.
-After the collective failure to respond early and adequately in West Africa, consensus emerged that both WHO and the broader humanitarian system required strengthening (4).
-WHO was heavily criticised for its poor performance and substantial reforms were recommended to address longstanding operational and institutional challenges (4).
-In particular, concern was raised that the WHO Director-General was too late to convene the Emergency Committee and to declare a public health emergency of international concern (11), which highlighted the need for a more nuanced and accountable global procedure to declare an outbreak instead of an all-or-nothing system.
-Humanitarian and other nongovernmental organisations starting with Médecins Sans Frontières worked to fill this gap in the response (11).
+After the collective failure to respond early and effectively in West Africa, consensus emerged that both WHO and the broader humanitarian system required strengthening (4).
+WHO was heavily criticised for its performance and substantial reforms were recommended to address longstanding operational and institutional shortcomings (4).
+In particular, concern was raised that the then WHO Director-General was too late to convene the Emergency Committee and to declare a public health emergency of international concern (11), which highlighted the need for a more nuanced and accountable global procedure to declare an outbreak instead of an all-or-nothing system.
+Humanitarian and other nongovernmental organisations beginning with Médecins Sans Frontières worked to fill this gap in the response (11).

-The good news is that we have since seen considerable improvements.
+The good news is that we have since seen some improvements.
 WHO has created a new Health Emergencies Programme, which is working to strengthen its operational capabilities and to support countries’ preparedness for health emergencies (12).
 Health emergencies have also featured prominently on WHO’s agenda under the new leadership of Director-General Dr Tedros, with a central position in WHO’s thirteenth general programme of work 2019-2023 (13) and Dr Tedros’ personal engagement with health emergencies in DRC and elsewhere.
-Another important step is the establishment of the World Bank’s Pandemic Emergency Financing Facility (PEF), which fills a critical financing gap by providing surge funding to prevent rare, high-severity disease outbreaks from becoming largescale pandemics (14).
-The PEF is supporting up to US$80 million of the cost of the ongoing Ebola response in DRC (15).
-Although we have seen a swift and better coordinated response from DRC and internationally to the current outbreak in DRC, it is clear that the global community must step up efforts and funding to bring the outbreak under control.
+Another important step is the establishment of the World Bank’s Pandemic Emergency Financing Facility (PEF), which provides surge funding to prevent rare, high-severity disease outbreaks from becoming largescale pandemics (14).
+The PEF is currently supporting up to US$80 million of the cost of the ongoing Ebola response in DRC (15).
+Despite a swift and better coordinated response in many ways to the current outbreak from actors within DRC and internationally, the number of cases continues to rise and it is clear that redoubled efforts, increased funding, and a consideration of new strategies are needed to bring the outbreak under control.

-Third, we must remain vigilant and forward-looking, implementing well-accepted control strategies when an outbreak hits but also expanding these measures to areas at high risk of infection.
-Since the first-known outbreak of Ebola in 1976, and refined over subsequent outbreaks, the basic control strategy has focused on identifying, isolating, treating, and caring for patients; contact tracing; community mobilisation and engagement with local leaders; safe and culturally sensitive burials; effective infection control; laboratory testing; and ring vaccination (16).
+Third, we must remain vigilant and forward-looking, implementing well-accepted control measures when an outbreak hits but also expanding these strategies to areas at high risk of infection.
+Since the first-known outbreak of Ebola in 1976, and refined over subsequent outbreaks since, the basic control strategy has focused on rapid case identification for isolation, treatment, and care; contact tracing; community engagement and mobilisation; safe and dignified burials; effective infection control; laboratory testing; and, recently, ring vaccination (16).
 From a purely reactive response to primary prevention through vaccination, expanding efforts to find and reach high-risk areas and groups is critical for stopping small, localised epidemics from spiralling into global emergencies.

-Fourth, we need early investment to incentivise research and development (R&D) on pathogens that are likely to cause epidemics.
-Despite early studies into the Ebola virus in the 1970s, there were no approved drugs, vaccines, or rapid diagnostic tests when the outbreak began in West Africa (17).
-The scarcity of health technologies signalled a wider failure in the R&D system to respond to diseases that affect relatively small populations in poorer countries (18).
-Equitable access to these technologies lies at the heart of the right to health and the research agenda must be set with scientists and communities from affected countries.
+Fourth, early investment is critical to incentivise research and development (R&D) on pathogens that are likely to cause epidemics.
+Despite early studies into EVD in the 1970s, there were no approved drugs, vaccines, or rapid diagnostic tests when the outbreak began in West Africa (17).
+The scarcity of available health technologies signalled a wider failure in the R&D system to respond to diseases that predominantly affect relatively small populations in poorer countries (18).
+Equitable access to these technologies lies at the heart of the right to health and research agendas must be set with scientists and communities from affected countries.